+Protections for renters

     - Or use Freddie Mac's Multifamily Loan Lookup Tool.
 For support, call the Freddie Mac Helpline at 800-404-3097.

-- or read these FAQ for tenants, owners and agents.
+    - See HUD's and , or read these FAQ for tenants, owners and agents.

     The CARES Act and additional federal guidance gives landlords of certain multifamily (5 or more units) properties the right to temporary relief from making mortgage payments (forbearance) if they have a federally-backed mortgage.
 You may not know if your landlord is getting this relief unless you talk with them or do further investigation. certain multifamily borrowers/owners in forbearance to inform all residents of the prohibition against eviction solely for nonpayment of rent.

     During this relief period, your landlord cannot: